swajid/review_and_read_ahead/README.md

 * Work with everyone.

-* Don't share anything until you have actual information as to what is going on (what's been going on for years, why all these manipulative people are involved etc.), when they (stalkers) have no new information, they will just go away on their own.
+* Don't share anything until you have actual information as to what is going on (what's been going on for years, why all these manipulative people are involved etc.), where it is all going.
+When they (stalkers) have no new information, they will just go away on their own.

+* There is always someone out there that is purposely going to ruin a good thing for you (~2011)

+* Not very bright people fight on the bus with strangers/other people on the bus, get their clothes dirty and muddied up before reaching their stop, if you don't like the person you have to sit next to for a short bus ride, keep yourself busy or look outside the window -- ignore them, don't give them any attention.

 - my dad
 ```